0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/user-tx-flow/rpc-flow-egp.md

 - The gas price suggestion.
 - Pre-execution of transactions.

-This flow ends with storing transactions in the pool, which is a pool of transactions waiting to be executed by the sequencer.
+This flow ends with transactions being stored in a pool waiting to be executed by the sequencer.

 ## Gas price suggestion